piantedosi/piantedosi.github.io/diffusion model/Diffusion model.md

 def add_noise(imm, alpha=0.9, n_max=100, n_repeat=1):
 # n_repeat allows us to present the same image multiple times in the same batch with different type of noise!
     '''
 This function is used add the noise to a set of images.
-The added noise is randomly scaled to correspond to a uniform choice of diffusion step between 0 and n_max.
-The resulting vector is a set of images with various noise level added.
+The added noise is randomly scaled to correspond to a uniform choice of diffusion step between 0 and n_max.The resulting vector is a set of images with various noise level added.

 ## Inputs:
 * imm: an numpy array of images.
 Shape: (n_images, size, size).